Updated: Sep 5

 Here are some simple tips to get you started.

 1. Push and release the springy end of the clicker, making a two-toned click.
 Then treat.
 Keep the treats small.
 Use a delicious treat at first: for a dog or cat, little cubes of roast chicken, not a lump of kibble.

-2. Click DURING the desired behavior, not after it is completed.
+2. Click DURING the desired behaviour, not after it is completed.
 The timing of the click is crucial.
-Don't be dismayed if your pet stops the behavior when it hears the click.
-The click ends the behavior.
+Don't be dismayed if your pet stops the behaviour when it hears the click.
+The click ends the behaviour.
 Give the treat after that; the timing of the treat is not important.

 3. Click when your dog or other pet does something you like.
 Begin with something easy that the pet is likely to do on its own.
 (Ideas: sit; come toward you; touch your hand with its nose; lift a foot; touch and follow a target object such as a pencil or a spoon.)

 4. Click once (in-out.)
 If you want to express special enthusiasm, increase the number of treats, not the number of clicks.